Smartling/SmartlingHelp/_articles/learning/webinars/translation-copy-2.md

 ![](/uploads/versions/ao---x----1497-836x---.png)

-This weekly session covers Smartling basics for account owners and Project managers: access to projects, workflow and user management, linguistic assets, content management, and reporting.&nbsp;
+This weekly session covers Smartling basics for account owners and Project managers: access to projects, workflow and user management, linguistic assets, content management, and reporting.

 Sessions are held weekly on Thursdays from 10 to 11:00 AM EST or 3:00 to 4:00 PM EST.